wdporter/acim/text/5-healing-and-wholeness/i-the-invitation-to-the-holy-spirit.md

-# T-5.I THE INVITATION TO THE HOLY SPIRIT
+# T-5.I The Invitation To The Holy Spirit

 ## T-5.I.1